33 Amazing Employee Appreciation Ideas [2021 Update]

 Why not recognize these incredible non-work achievements in front of their peers?

-Do the bragging behalf of your employees, and show your whole team how amazing everyone is.
+Do the bragging on behalf of your employees, and show your whole team how fantastic everyone is.

 19. Say the “Happy Birthdays”